abilinski/BackToSchool2/README.md

 # COVID-19 Agent-Based K-12 School Model

  <font size="4"> This code implements an agent-based model of COVID-19 spread in elementary schools in an R package called BackToSchool, stored in this repository.
 Package documentation is available [here](https://github.com/abilinski/BackToSchool2/blob/master/1%20-%20R%20package/BackToSchool_0.0.0.9000.pdf).
-Version 1 of this package was used to write [this paper](https://www.acpjournals.org/doi/10.7326/M21-0600), published online in Annals of Internal Medicine on June 8, 2021.
+Version 1 of this package was used to write [this paper](https://www.acpjournals.org/doi/10.7326/M21-0600) ("Paper 1"), published online in Annals of Internal Medicine on June 8, 2021.
+A [second manuscript](https://github.com/abilinski/BackToSchool2/blob/master/5%20-%20Drafts/Schools_Manuscript2_Testing.pdf) ("Paper 2") is under review.

 To install the package locally, run the following code: